containers/podman/docs/source/markdown/podman-build.1.md

 Excludes files named src and the directory src as well as any content in it.

 Lines starting with ! (exclamation mark) can be used to make exceptions to exclusions.
-The following is an example .dockerignore file that uses this
+The following is an example .containerignore file that uses this
 mechanism:
 ```
 *.doc